 General.
-The Bonds, including Series 2019 Bonds, are payable primarily from payments owing to AMP by the 68 Participants that entered into the Power Sales Contract with AMP.
+The Bonds, including Series 2020A Bonds, are payable primarily from payments owing to AMP by the 79 Participants that entered into the Power Sales Contract with AMP.
 The term of the Power Sales Contract expires no earlier than December 31, 2057.
-Under the Power Sales Contract, each Participant is entitled to receive its Power Sales Contract Resource Share (the "PSCR Share") of the nominal power and associated energy from the Power Sales Contract Resources, which include the electric power and energy from AMP's Ownership Interest, Replacement Power, and transmission services.
-In exchange therefor, the Participants are required to make monthly payments to AMP in amounts equal to such Participant's proportionate share (equal to such Participant's PSCR Share) of AMP's Revenue Requirements, which will include the fixed and variable costs incurred by AMP in connection with the Ownership Interest, including debt service on the Series 2019 Bonds.
+Under the Power Sales Contract, each Participant is entitled to receive its Project Share (the "Project Share") of the nominal power and associated energy from the Power Sales Contract Resources, which consists of the electric power and energy from the AMP Entitlement and transmission services.
+See Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE POWER SALES CONTRACT - No Replacement Power" for a discussion of the amendment to the Power Sales Contract effected by the Participants.
+In exchange therefor, each Participant is required to make monthly payments to AMP in amounts equal to such Participant's proportionate share (equal to such Participant's Project Share) of AMP's Revenue Requirements, which will include the fixed and variable costs incurred by AMP in connection with the AMP Entitlement, including debt service on the Series 2020A Bonds.
 With two exceptions, each Participant's obligation to make payments pursuant to the Power Sales Contract is a limited obligation payable solely out of the revenues, and as an operating expense, of its Electric System.
-In the case of each of the City of Coldwater, Michigan (2.70% PSCR Share) and the City of Marshall, Michigan (0.54% PSCR Share), in certain circumstances as more fully described in APPENDIX C -"Summary of Certain Provisions of the Power Sales Contract - Rates and Charges; Method of Payment," its obligations under the Power Sales Contract may be payable from the revenues of its Electric System on a basis subordinate to the payment of the operating expenses of its Electric System and to debt service on its outstanding (but not future) senior Electric System revenue bonds until such revenue bonds are retired.
+In the case of each of the City of Coldwater, Michigan (3.12% Project Share) and the City of Marshall, Michigan (1.35% Project Share), in certain circumstances as more fully described in Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE POWER SALES CONTRACT - Rates and Charges; Method of Payment," its obligations under the Power Sales Contract may be payable from the revenues of its Electric System on a basis subordinate to the payment of the operating expenses of its Electric System and to debt service on its outstanding (but not future) senior Electric System revenue bonds until such revenue bonds are retired.

-Take-or-Pay; Fallback Provision.
-Except as otherwise provided in the next paragraph, each Participant's obligation to make payments pursuant to the Power Sales Contract is a "Take-or-Pay" obligation of such Participant.
-Therefore, such payments shall not be subject to any reduction, whether by offset, counterclaim, or otherwise, shall not be conditioned upon the performance by AMP or any other Participant of its obligations under the Power Sales Contract, or any other agreement, and such payments shall be made whether or not either Unit 1 and Unit 2 of PSEC or any other Power Sales Contract Resource is operable, operating and notwithstanding the suspension, interruption, interference, reduction or curtailment, in whole or in part, for any reason whatsoever, of the AMP Entitlement or the Participant's PSCR Share, including Step Up Power (as defined herein), if any.
+Take-or-Pay.
+Each Participant's obligation to make payments pursuant to the Power Sales Contract are "Take-or-Pay" obligations of such Participant.
+Therefore, such payments shall not be subject to any reduction, whether by offset, counterclaim, or otherwise, shall not be conditioned upon the performance by AMP or any other Participant of its obligations under the Power Sales Contract, or any other agreement, and such payments shall be made whether or not any generating unit of any Project or any other Power Sales Contract Resource is completed, operable, operating and notwithstanding the suspension, interruption, interference, reduction or curtailment, in whole or in part, for any reason whatsoever, of the AMP Entitlement or the Participant's Project Share, including Step Up Power (as defined herein), if any.